aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 A report alone does not automatically ban a user.

-### No user block in MVP
+### Internal block in MVP

-Users cannot block other users in MVP.
+Block is internal/safety-only in MVP.

-Admins do not have a pair-level block action in MVP.
+Normal users do not have a user-facing Block action.

-Safety issues should be handled through Reports.

-After report review, admin can use the existing moderation actions: restrict user, unrestrict user, ban user, unban user, hide photo, restore photo, dismiss report, or review related support/appeal/change requests.
+Users are not notified when an internal block exists.

+Internal blocked pair state is represented by:

+`UserPairState.state = blocked`

+Blocked pairs must be excluded from normal pair-level interaction and discovery flows.

-Future user-facing block functionality can be added later if needed, but it is not part of the MVP.
+Future user-facing Block functionality can be added later if needed, but it is not part of MVP.

 ### Report threshold